owaits/ScreenMonkey.Help/reference/advanced/keyboardShortcuts.md

-# Keyboard Shortcts
+# Keyboard Shortcuts

-All keyboard shotcuts can be modified in settings.
+All keyboard shotcuts can be modified in [settings](../Settings/MouseandKeyboard.md).

 ## 1. Show